Shift-AC/spreadsheet-plotter/README.md

     3. **Default values and abbreviations:** A critical drawback of having too many options is that specifying all of them would make the data series specification extremely long.
 Therefore, `msp` supports using abbreviations for keys like many other commands does, provides every option a default value, and supports customizing all default values with command line options.

     4. **References:** To further avoid specifying the same options for multiple data series, `msp` also supports a unified reference format (`[REF]` in the help message) for forward-referencing previous option values.
-Notably, `input-path` also uses the reference format, but instead of referencing the value in another data series, `input-path` references to input files.
-We set the default value of `input-path` to `+1` to automatically infer file indexes for the common case where each data series comes from a separated file.
-We note that we force relative references to be `(+)[num]` reference to "the last one" would look like `+-1`.
-The reason that `-1` is not used here is that for specifying the `--file-index` option, the value `-1` would be interpreted as another command line option.
+Notably, `file` also uses the reference format, but instead of referencing the value in another data series, `file` references to input files.
+We set the default value of `file` to `+1` to automatically infer file indexes for the common case where each data series comes from a separated file.

     5. **`delimeter` instead of escaping characters:** Given that `xexpr` and `yexpr` may contain arbitrary characters, it is not feasible to use any fixed delimeters to separate the key-value pairs without escaping them.
 However, in practice (especially for shell programming), escaping characters is indeed a catastrophe when generating command line arguments from code or passing them through programs.
 Moreover, reversely-escaping characters in original arguments manually is both exhausting and error-prone (why not use another program?
 This introduces another layer of escaping!).
 Therefore, inspired by `sed`, we use user-provided delimeter to divide the key-value expressions.
 We have three advantages here:

         1) **No escaping**, of course;
         2) **Readability not reduced**: we introduce only one extra meaningless character to implement a extremely-simple working parser;
-        3) **Supports arbitrary in-expression characters**: remember that `rust` is UTF-8 native, and there are enough choices to ensure that `delimeter` would not present in the expressions.
+        3) **Supports arbitrary in-expression characters**: remember that Rust is UTF-8 native, and there are enough choices to ensure that `delimeter` would not present in the expressions.

 - Plot style